citadel-tech/coinswap/README.md

 $ cargo test --features=integration-test -- --nocapture
 ```

-A rust based [`TestFramework`](./tests/test_framework/mod.rs) (Inspired from the Bitcoin Core [testframeowrk](https://github.com/bitcoin/bitcoin/tree/master/test/functional)) has been designed to easily spawn the test situations, with many makers and takers.
-For example checkout the simple [`standard_swap` module](./tests/standard_swap.rs) to see how to simulate a simple swap case programatically.
+A rust based [`TestFramework`](./tests/test_framework/mod.rs) (Inspired from the Bitcoin Core [testframework](https://github.com/bitcoin/bitcoin/tree/master/test/functional)) has been designed to easily spawn the test situations, with many makers and takers.
+For example checkout the simple [`standard_swap` module](./tests/standard_swap.rs) to see how to simulate a simple swap case programmatically.

 The functional tests is a good place for potential contributors to start tinkering and gathering context.